Patternslib/Patterns/docs/api/parser.rst

    This method returns the configuration for a pattern from an object.
 You can optionally provide options that will override default values and values found on the element.

+   In the returned object all argument names with hyphens are converted to camelCase (i.e. the value of a 'next-href' argument can be found at options.nextHref).